moveii/reminder/README.md

 Copy the `reminder.p12` file in to `server/src/main/resources/keystore`.
 You have to create `keystore` manually.

 ## Deployment
 Now we need to build the project.
-You need to execute ```mvn clean install``` in the project root folder.
+You need to execute `mvn clean install` in the project root folder.
 Now the project is build.
-To start the application, navigate into the server directory and execute ```mvn spring-boot:run```.
+Navigate into `server/target`. and find the `server.jar` (with a version number).
+If you execute this file, you start the application.
 The application is running on `https://localhost:8080`.
 Have fun!